scipp/scipp/doc/type-erased-prototype.md

   This avoid difficulties related to handling two separate columns for values and errors, in particular the need to always access two columns at the same time and the need for a mechanism linking a specific value column to its error column.
 - Columns that are used as an axis to index into the `Dataset` should *not* be verified on write.
   This has been implemented for ensuring unique spectrum numbers as part of `IndexInfo`.
-  The result is code that is probably hard to maintain.
+  The result is code that is probably hard to maintain, in particular since it required changes outside `IndexInfo`, in particular `ExperimentInfo`, `MatrixWorkspace`, and `ISpectrum`.
-  Instead, do verification lazily, only when an axis is actually used for accessing the `Dataset`.
+  Instead, do verification lazily only when an axis is actually used for accessing the `Dataset`.
   This results in some overhead (and MPI communication), but is does not appear to happen too frequently and should not be an issue for performance.
 - Probably copy-on-write-wrapping each column makes sense.
 - To avoid a fair number of complications, columns should ideally not contain any data apart from the individual items.